mauroporzio/NotificationServiceFunction/README.md

 - The actual sending of notifications is handled by a **hypothetical Notification Sender API** (not included).
 - This project focuses solely on **validation and routing logic** based on rate limits.
+- All development and testing was done with windows 10 and 11 PRO.

 ---